-The Paul Scherrer Institute operates five large research facilities: a third-generation synchrotron X-ray source SLS, the Swiss Hard X-ray Free Electron Laser SwissFEL, a new generation of light source offering novel experimental capabilities in diverse areas of science by providing very intense and tightly focused beams of x-rays.the only continuous spallation neutron source in the world SINQ, the world's most powerful continuous-beam μSR facility SμS and the Swiss Research Infrastructure for Particle Physics CHRISP, including the most powerful source internationally for ultracold neutrons, which helps to clarify fundamental questions in physics.
+The Paul Scherrer Institute operates five large research facilities: a third-generation synchrotron X-ray source SLS, the Swiss X-ray Free Electron Laser SwissFEL, a new generation of light source offering novel experimental capabilities in diverse areas of science by providing very intense and tightly focused beams of X-rays.
+Furthermore, PSI operates the only continuous spallation neutron source in the world SINQ, the world's most powerful continuous-beam μSR facility SμS and the Swiss Research Infrastructure for Particle Physics CHRISP, including the most powerful source internationally for ultracold neutrons UCN, which helps to clarify fundamental questions in physics.
 SINQ, SμS and CHRISP are driven by the high-intensity proton accelerator (HIPA).

 Explore the PSI beamline and instrument finder to learn more about the methods and scopes of the Large Research Facilities.